 Some say that a trap was set for Laibach afterwards.
 But even if it was a trap, the band fell into it consciously and with open eyes.
 Laibach was invited to an interview on TV Tednik, where they simply continued their totalitarian image and absurd statements.
 The interviewer concluded with a call: ‘maybe someone will finally act and stop these dangers, these terrible ideas and statements here in Ljubljana.’

-Thus, the city of Ljubljana brought up an old decree stating that it was forbidden to use the name of the city - even in its German variant - without permission.
+Thus, the city of Ljubljana brought up an old decree stating that it was forbidden to use the name of the city – even in its German variant – without permission.
 The name Laibach was banned from now on.
 However, the group managed to perform in 1984 without mentioning its name.
-On the cover of the group's debut, also, we can only see the black cross - within which a tormented individual was wallowing - the symbol of the group, without the mention of the name.
+On the cover of the group's debut, also, we can only see the black cross – the symbol of the band, within which a tormented individual was wallowing – without the mention of the name.

 It is this record that we commemorate with this edition.
 Most of the material was recorded in 1983.
 Some songs had already been released abroad.
 Even though the name was banned in Yugoslavia, the group could safely tour Europe under its own name.
 Given the difficulties, the vinyl debut in Yugoslavia was released only in 1985.